-We will be issuing warrants to purchase 10,000,000 of our Class A ordinary shares (or up to 11,500,000 Class A ordinary shares if the underwriter's option to purchase additional units is exercised in full) as part of the units offered by this prospectus and, simultaneously with the closing of this offering, we will be issuing in a private placement an aggregate of 6,246,000 private placement warrants (or 7,146,000 if the underwriter's option to purchase additional units is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment.
+Our sponsor currently holds 7,146,000 private placement warrants.
 In addition, if the sponsor makes any working capital loans, it may convert up to \$1,500,000 of such loans into up to an additional 1,500,000 warrants, at the price of \$1.00 per warrant.
-We may also issue Class A ordinary shares in connection with our redemption of warrants as described in "Description of Securities - Warrants - Public Shareholders' Warrants - Redemption of Warrants for Class A Ordinary Shares."
+We may also issue Class A ordinary shares in connection with our redemption of warrants.
 To the extent we issue ordinary shares for any reason, including to effect a business combination, the potential for the issuance of a substantial number of additional Class A ordinary shares upon exercise of these warrants could make us a less attractive acquisition vehicle to a target business.
 Such warrants, when exercised, will increase the number of issued and outstanding Class A ordinary shares and reduce the value of the Class A ordinary shares issued to complete the business transaction.
 Therefore, our warrants may make it more difficult to effectuate a business transaction or increase the cost of acquiring the target business.